stephenjude/paystack-lite/README.md

 2. if you are using Laravel less than 5.4 Add `Stephenjude\PaystackLite\PaystackLiteServiceProvider::class` to the `providers` array in your `config/app.php`.

-3. Include the Blade Directive (`@paystack`) somewhere in your template before your main application JavaScript is loaded&mdash;likely in the header somewhere.

-4. Open your .env file and add your public key, secret key, customer default email and payment url like so:
+3. Open your .env file and add your public key, secret key, customer default email and payment url like so:
 ```
 PAYSTACK_PUBLIC_KEY=xxxxxxxxxxxxx
 PAYSTACK_SECRET_KEY=xxxxxxxxxxxxx